St. Kitts and Nevis

 New Documents

-The Caribbean Financial Action Task Force published a mutual evaluation report assessing the anti-money laundering and counterterrorist financing regime of St. Kitts and Nevis, including the jurisdiction’s compliance with the Financial Action Task Force Recommendations.
+The Caribbean Financial Action Task Force published a second enhanced follow-up report on the anti-money laundering and counterterrorist financing regime of St. Kitts and Nevis.

 News